 For example, if you drink one cup of milk, which contains 300 mg of calcium, and a yogurt that contains 150 mg of calcium, wait until the next snack to take a calcium supplement.
 Look for a supplement that contains no more than 500 mg of calcium per serving.
 Splitting up your doses makes it easier for you to absorb calcium throughout the day.
 And be sure to take your calcium supplement with food since this also boosts bioavailability.

 Vitamin K and Magnesium

 Vitamin K is required for bone mineralization, and the daily requirement for men is 120 mcg and women 90 mcg.
 If you are not consuming enough foods rich in vitamin K, such as spinach, kale, and broccoli, consider taking a supplement.

-Whether or not you have osteoporosis, you will want to maximize your bone density as you age.
-Eating a healthful diet and taking supplements when necessary is a good start.
+Whether or not you have bone health concerns, you will want to maximize your bone density as you age.
+Eating a healthful diet and taking certain nutrients when necessary is a good start.
 Doing weight-bearing and strength-training activity can keep your bones healthy and prevent falls that lead to bone breaks.
 A bonus benefit: these same habits will help you maintain mobility as you age.